 What is an electronic signature?

-What are the different types of electronic signatures?
+What types of electronic signatures are there?

-- Simple electronic signature (EES)
+- Simple electronic signature (SES)

-- Advanced electronic signature (FES)
+- Advanced electronic signature (AES)

 - Qualified electronic signature (QES)